SKYSURF IX -- The Cosmic Optical and Infrared Background from Integrated Galaxy Light Measurements: Data and Data Reduction

 \subsection{The WAVES Survey}

 WAVES is a spectroscopic redshift survey to be conducted using the European Southern Observatory’s 4-Metre-Multi-Object Spectroscopic Telescope (4MOST) \citep{de_Jong_2011}.
 In this work, bright galaxy number counts are produced in preparation for the WAVES survey \citep[][Bellstedt et al. in prep]{Driver_2016b, Driver_2019} which covers a $\mathrm{1150 deg^2}$ region of the sky.
 The galaxy catalogs used for WAVES target selection (Bellstedt et al. in prep) are produced from imaging taken from the VISTA KIlo-degree Infrared Galaxy \citep[VIKING]{Edge_2013} and the VST Kilo-Degree Survey \citep[VST-KiDS]{Kuijken_2019}, both of which are ESO public data sets.
 The data was WCS aligned using \textsc{ProPane} \citep{Robotham_2023}, and object detection is done using an \textit{rizY} inverse variance stack using \textsc{ProFound} \citep{Robotham_2018}.
 All bright galaxies were inspected for fragmentation following the detection phase and fixed.
 Following the detection phase, fluxes in each band were determined using forced aperture photometry from the detection stack.
 Stars brighter than GAIA g$\mathrm{_{AB}}=16$ mag were masked.
 Star-galaxy separation was achieved using an unsupervised machine learning technique developed in \cite{Cook_2024}.
+WAVES galaxy number counts also include an object classification uncertainty.
+Objects are designated as either a star, galaxy, or ambiguous.
+Galaxy number counts were constructed both with and without the inclusion of ambiguous objects.
+The final galaxy counts are defined as the mean between the two and the uncertainty spans the range between the galaxy and galaxy + ambiguous counts.
 See Bellstedt et al. (in prep) for full details on these steps.
 In this work we use WAVES input catalog v1.2 with 7 bands (\textit{ugrizYJH}) that overlap with the HST filter system.
 The completeness limit of each band is shown in Table \ref{tab:tab1} where completeness limits were defined by stepping back by one half-magnitude bin from where the counts reach a maximum.